eduardoveloso-exe/eduardoveloso-exe/README.md

 Knowledge with programming languages | HTML5 | CSS3 | JavaScript

 - 🔭 Currently working on Odonto Excellente Franchising as a Relationship Manager
-- 🌱 Currently learning JavaScript
+- 🌱 Currently training Full Stack JavaScript
 - 📫 How to reach me: contacteduardoveloso@gmail.com

 <div>